CMU-Robotics-Club/RobOrchestra/README.md

 RobOrchestra
 =============

 Welcome to RobOrchestra!
-We ar a project in Carnegie Mellon University's Robotics Club dedicated to making robots that can play a wide range of instruments usually reserved for human performance.
+We are a project in Carnegie Mellon University's Robotics Club dedicated to making robots that can play a wide range of instruments usually reserved for human performance.